neilfx1/cattraydetect/README.md

 A YOLOv8-based MQTT motion detection server that monitors Frigate alerts, runs object detection against recent snapshots, and sends annotated notifications to Telegram — including animated GIFs generated from recent frames.

+I built this because I had a unwell cat and needed to keep a close eye on his litter tray usage.
+Having multiple cats it wasn't always easy to work out who did what.
+I now use it as a general notification system to remind me to go and clean the trays and so I know for sure the cats are all using the trays.

 ---

 ## Features